your-digital-research/shaders-in-computer-graphics/README.md

 Beyond research and learning, the project is built with Extensibility and Modularity in mind, serving as a foundation that can later be developed into a more substantial system, such as a Game Engine or a more comprehensive Graphics Framework.

+I would like to extend my sincere gratitude to my mentors, [Bagrat Dabaghyan](https://github.com/dBagrat) and [Andranik Melikyan](https://github.com/andranik3949), for their invaluable support, guidance, and mentorship throughout this project.

 ## <a name="preview"></a> Preview

 ### Showcases